Notices

 GIFTAID

-This past year we received £2,000 back from the UK government.
-Our parish trustees have authorised this and future monies raised through giftaid to be passed on to our poorer neighbours.
+This past year we received more than £4,000 from the UK government.
+Our parish trustees have authorised this, and future monies, raised through giftaid to be passed on to our poorer neighbours.
 If more of us donated by giftaid we could do even more to help the poor, the wounded, and the marginalised who are our neighbours.

 'HOW CAN I HELP?'